To download your program click the Add To Cart button at the bottom of the page.

 Cow Face or Cow Head Pose, is called Gomukhasana in Sanskrit.
 This pose combines separate lower body and upper body lengthening positions into a single pose.
-When done on both sides, the Gomukhasana stretches virtually all the muscles of the shoulder and shoulder girdle.
-All the lateral muscles of the hip get the stretch as well.
+When done on both sides.

 Watch Cow Face Pose Muscle Anatomy Animation.